 Schedule 1 concerns the detail around the Joint Fisheries Statement (Part 1), the Secretary of State Fisheries Statement (Part 2) and Fisheries Management Plans (Part 3).
-We welcome the consultation and publication requirements.
+We welcome the consultation and publication requirements, including the role for the Scottish Parliament, Welsh Parliament and Northern Ireland Assembly.
 These requirements will allow scrutiny of the documents.
 In relation to paragraph 3(1) and paragraph 7(1), we suggest it may be beneficial to set out a minimum scrutiny period for the respective consultation drafts to be laid before Parliament.